Navigating the world of contraception: What to consider before making your choice

-PRO: There’s no hormones to consume, devices to insert, rubber to apply or tubes to cut.
-It’s au naturale.
+- There are no hormones to consume, devices to insert, rubber to apply or tubes to cut.
+It’s au naturel.

-CON: As you could imagine, the biggest con compared to the other contraception types is its effectiveness - sitting at ~75%.
-That’s because ovulation is highly variable woman to woman.
+- As you can imagine, the biggest con compared to the other contraception types is its effectiveness, sitting at around 75%.
+That’s because ovulation is highly variable from person to person.

-It requires commitment to daily monitoring of the changes in your basal body temperature (BBT) and cervical mucus.
-And, it requires the discipline to not have sex during your fertile window, which actually happens to be when your libido is running hot!
-However you could always wear a condom.
+- It requires the discipline to not have sex during your fertile window, which actually happens to be when your libido is running hot. (although you could always wear a condom).